CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 - Define an expression
 - Define the term “implementation opaque”
 - Explain how we use operators
-- Evaluate basic JS expressions using the Node REPL
+- Evaluate basic JavaScript expressions using the Node REPL
 - Predict the result of evaluating an expression in JavaScript
 - Identify the key features of a function call expression: identifier; parentheses, argument
 - Execute a JavaScript file using NodeJS